 An SMSF must be run for the sole purpose of providing retirement benefits for the members or their dependants.
 Additionally, all decisions you make as trustee of your SMSF must be in the best financial interests of the members.

 Don't set up an SMSF to try to get early access to your super, or to buy a holiday home or artworks to decorate your house.
-These things are illegal.
+This is illegal and severe penalties apply.

-It's best to see a qualified, licensed professional to help you decide.
-The Australian Securities and Investments Commission website has information about choosing a financial adviser^{L2}.
+It's best to see a qualified, licensed financial adviser to help you decide if a SMSF is right for you.
+The Australian Securities and Investments Commission website has information about choosing a financial adviser.
+Be aware of individuals who may be promoting illegal schemes.
+If you have any doubts, contact us.